John Smith (explorer)

 Jamestown was established on May 14, 1607.
 Smith trained the first settlers to work at farming and fishing, thus saving the colony from early devastation.
 He publicly stated, "He that will not work, shall not eat", alluding to 2 Thessalonians 3:10.
 Harsh weather, a lack of food and water, the surrounding swampy wilderness, and attacks from Native Americans almost destroyed the colony.
 With Smith's leadership, however, Jamestown survived and eventually flourished.
 Smith was forced to return to England after being injured by an accidental explosion of gunpowder in a canoe.

 Smith's books and maps were important in encouraging and supporting English colonization of the New World.
-Having named the region of New England, he stated: "Here every man may be master and owner of his owne labour and land. ...If he have nothing but his hands, he may...by industries quickly grow rich."
+Having named the region of New England, he stated: "Here every man may be master and owner of his owner labour and land. ...If he have nothing but his hands, he may...by industries quickly grow rich."
 Smith died in London in 1631.

 Early life

 Smith's exact birth date is unclear.
 He was baptized on 6 January 1580 at Willoughby, near Alford, Lincolnshire, where his parents rented a farm from Lord Willoughby.
 He claimed descent from the ancient Smith family of Cuerdley, Lancashire, and was educated at King Edward VI Grammar School, Louth, from 1592 to 1595.
+Smith was initially set on a path to apprentice with a merchant in the Hanseatic League merchant seaport of King's Lynn in Norfolk.
+However, he found himself ill-suited for the monotonous life of a tradesman and the confines of a counting house.
+Peter Firstbrook, the biographer of John Smith, posits that Smith's brief stint as an apprentice to a merchant in the seaport of King's Lynn sparked his adventurous spirit.